doselect/docs.doselect.com/source/includes/_invite_api.md

 email                  | string     | Email address of the candidate status                 | string     | Status of this invite.
-Possible values are *accepted*, *rejected* and *pending* expiry                 | string     | Optional, denotes the expiry of this invite test                   | string     | URI of the test resource for this invite candidate_access_uri   | string     | Access link for the candidate to take the test for this invite report                 | object     | Optional.
+Possible values are *accepted*, *rejected* and *pending* expiry                 | string     | Optional, denotes the expiry of this invite start_time             | string     | Optional, denotes the time when the test becomes active for this invite test                   | string     | URI of the test resource for this invite candidate_access_uri   | string     | Access link for the candidate to take the test for this invite report                 | object     | Optional.
 If the test has been attempted, this would contain the gist of the result